devonestes/fast-elixir/CONTRIBUTING.md

 1. Fork and clone the repository

+1. Install the Elixir/Erlang versions in [`.tool-versions`](.tool-versions)

-2. Install dependencies: `mix deps.get`
+1. Install dependencies: `mix deps.get`

-3. Write a benchmark using the following template:
+1. Write a benchmark using the following template:

     ```elixir
     defmodule IdiomName.Fast do